What is PCOS?

 PCOS Causes

-There is no one reason for PCOS; rather, several factors such as hormone abnormalities, metabolic problems, and inheritance, play a role in its development.
-Insulin resistance, high testosterone, and low-grade inflammation are the three primary reasons.
-Here we have a detailed list:
+There is no one reason for PCOS; rather, several factors play a role in its development.
+These are hormone abnormalities, metabolic problems, and inheritance.
+Insulin resistance, high testosterone, and low-grade inflammation are also three primary reasons.
+Here we have a detailed list of the PCOS causes:

 High Androgen Levels